You are currently on the:CMHA National

 In mental health care, quality is a measure of whether services increase the likelihood of desired mental health outcomes and are consistent with current evidence-based practice.
 This definition incorporates two components.
 For people with mental disorders, their families and the population as a whole, it emphasizes that services should produce positive outcomes.
 For practitioners, service planners and policy makers, it emphasizes the best use of current knowledge and technology.

 Improved quality means that mental health services should:1

 - preserve the dignity of people with mental disorders;

 - provide accepted and relevant clinical and non-clinical care aimed at reducing the impact of the disorder and improving the quality of life of people with mental disorders;

 - use interventions which help people with mental disorders to cope by themselves with their mental health disabilities;

 - make more efficient and effective use of scarce mental health resources; and

-The phases of the quality improvement framework work in a harmonious cycle with program evaluation and monitoring.
+To accomplish this quality, several processes have to be implemented.
+The agency Quality Improvement framework is a portion of the framework below, which works in a harmonious cycle with program evaluation and monitoring.